The Foggy Bunny.

 From the Hudson crashsite we made our way down to the Burn of Westdale, finding several more bits of Hudson as we went.
 We then followed the burn downstream until it was joined by the Burn of the White Horse.

-Walking alongside the Burn of Westdale, Stuart recalled finding a large panel from the Hudson down here on a previous visit but on this occasion we could find no sign of it.
+Stuart recalled finding a large panel from the Hudson down here on a

+View back to Withi Gill, the bump on the right in the far distance.
 There is a fifth crashsite on Hoy, we had decided, that as it was a bit of a detour from our route we would wait until we reached the point we were now at to see if we had the time and the energy to make said detour.

+Photo taken just after we crossed the Burn of the White Horse, Lyness can be seen in the distance; our final destination to catch the ferry back to Orkney.
 We knew there wasn't much, if anything, to be found at the fifth crashsite but as it was the first German Aircraft to be shot down on British Soil during WW2 it was quite historically significant so well worth a visit.
 Plus we still had plenty of time and plenty of energy, so off we went!

+The ferry going into Lyness, taken from the top of Shell Hill, we would be catching this a bit later in the day.
 A lot of people think the first German plane shot down on British soil during WW2 was the HE111 that crashed at Humbie near Edinburgh on 28th October 1939, that was the first German plane shot down on British mainland soil and in air to air combat; the Ju88 that crashed into the mouth of the Pegal Burn on Hoy was shot down by Anti Aircraft guns while attacking shipping in Scapa Flow on 17th October 1939 so it is this one that rightly has the claim to be the first German Aircraft shot down on British soil during WW2.

 Approaching the mouth of the Pegal Burn.